 While wide-range 1x groups have gained popularity for gravel and cyclocross, the large steps between gearing can be off-putting to some riders, including this tester.
 This brings us to what may be the biggest competitive advantage of Shimano’s Shadow Plus technology.
 Unlike SRAM’s Force, Rival and Apex 1x groups, Shimano gives riders the freedom to choose one chainring for simplicity or two for smaller steps between gears over a wide range.

-The Shimano Ultegra RX Di2 rear derailleur is a component that’s time has come
+Shimano Ultegra RX Di2 rear derailleur overall impression

 This clutch-equipped rear derailleur is an overdue addition to Shimano’s component line.
 That said, it’s clear the company is acutely aware of the changing nature of the road bike and is taking steps to meet the needs of drop bar cyclists who don’t want to be confined to pavement.